vmware-archive/pcf-pipelines/apply-updates/README.md

      --load-vars-from apply-updates/params.yml
    ```

 1. Navigate to the pipeline url, and un-pause the `apply-updates` pipeline.

-1. The first job will either trigger on its own or the job will require manual intervention depending on whether or not you kept the `schedule` resource in your pipeline and on the time selected for that scheduler.
+   The first job will either trigger on its own or will require manual intervention depending on whether or not you kept the `schedule` resource in your pipeline and on the time selected for that scheduler.
    When using the scheduler in the pipeline, you can force it to trigger an event by using the following command:
    ```
    fly -t <yourtarget> check-resource --resource=apply-updates/schedule